View additional information on terms and appointments

 David was appointed to the Public Service Commission of Utah by Governor Gary Herbert on January 1, 2013 and was reappointed to a second six-year term on March 1, 2019.
 At the time of his initial appointment, he had been serving as the Commission’s legal counsel since 2010.

 David participates in a number of national and regional organizations related to public utility regulation and policy.
-He is a member of the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC).
-He serves on the NARUC Electricity Committee and on the Member Representatives Committee of the North American Electric Reliability Corporation (NERC).
-He also serves as Co-Chair of the Steering Committee of the Northern Tier Transmission Group (NTTG).
-Formerly, David was Vice-Chair of the Western Interconnection Regional Advisory Body (WIRAB) and represented state governments on the Member Advisory Committee of the Western Electric Coordinating Council (WECC).
+He is a member of the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC) and serves on the NARUC Electricity Committee.
+He served for several years on the Member Representatives Committee of the North American Electric Reliability Corporation (NERC) and as Co-Chair of the Steering Committee of the Northern Tier Transmission Group (NTTG).
+Additionally, David was Vice-Chair of the Western Interconnection Regional Advisory Body (WIRAB) and represented state governments on the Member Advisory Committee of the Western Electric Coordinating Council (WECC).

 Prior to moving to Utah, David practiced law in California for 22 years during which he represented energy and telecommunications utilities in administrative hearings and managed the Legal Division of a gas and electric public utility.
 He began his law practice as a member of the United States Navy Judge Advocate General’s Corps.
 David also founded a financial services business in the banking sector, serving clients in the western United States.

 David’s community activities have included service on the boards of the San Diego Urban League, the Poway Center for the Performing Arts Foundation, the San Diego Cystic Fibrosis Foundation, and the San Diego Chapter of the J. Reuben Clark Law Society.
 He also spent three years in full-time, volunteer church service.
 David received his undergraduate and law degrees from Brigham Young University.

 |Commissioner John S. Harvey, Ph.D.|